Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Documentary: contracts, identification documents (ID forms), certificates.

-• Digital and traceable: centralized, verifiable recording of each waste stream.
+• Digital and traceable: centralised, verifiable recording of each waste stream.

 Retail businesses primarily generate: